harshjaju/pomodoro/README.md

 # pomodoro
-A pomodoro timer in your terminal
+A pomodoro timer in your terminal - Harsh trial 1

 Call from anywhere in terminal by linking to path